peopledrivemecrazy/shady-url-worker/README.md

 # URL Longener on CF worker

 A fun project for Cloudflare Summer Challenge to create Shady URLs.
+Go to https://shadyurls.shriji.workers.dev/ to have fun.

 ## POST